Organique0/mern-next-ts-blog/README.md

 mogodb, react, express, typescript, bootstrap.

 There is another branch made to be used as a standalone api server hoster on Heroku.
+update: I have switched hosting from Heroku to Microsoft Azure.

 The most advanced project I have ever made.
 I would say that is it well build and scalable.
 The server side is separated and buid using Express.js and other libraries.